karakib2k18/Data-Structures-and-Algorithms-in-Cpp/Data Structures and Algorithms/README.md

 }

 ==> ANSWER: Compilation error | becuase Default constructor hole answer became [A 15], it was create a constructor,
-			so, it can only take rollNo input. and name can't take input.
+			so, it can only take rollNo input. and name can not take input.

 Solution Description=>

 There is Compilation error - “constructor Student() is undefined” because the default constructor is available only till the point we don’t create our own constructor.
 So Student class has only one constructor which require roll number as argument, hence we should pass integer as argument while creating any Student object.

 ```